Team

 PL

-Adjunct Professor at the Centre for Urban Research, RMIT experienced international housing policy researcher, urban planner and public policy analyst.
+Adjunct Professor at the Centre for Urban Research, RMIT, experienced international housing policy researcher, urban planner and public policy analyst.
 Has conducted and managed research for international organisations, national and regional governments, industry and advocacy bodies in the field of housing and urban development for over 20 years.
-Julie led the drafting of the landmark #Housing2030 report for the UNECE, UN Habitat and Housing Europe, was an international housing expert to the Ukraine Recovery Plan and also co-author of the landmark report Rebuilding a Place to Call Home.
-She co-created and contributed to the course Tools for Post Conflict Urban Recovery and initiated the ENHR working group Crises, Conflict and Recovery

 Illustration